Will my phone work in South Korea?

 South Korea uses 18 frequency bands, most of which are also used in the USA.
 So, you don’t need a special “South Korea phone” to get online.

 However, if your phone is carrier-locked, you’ll be limited to international roaming.
-Options like eSIMs and SIM cards are also available for unlocked carrier devices.
+Options like eSIMs and local SIM cards are also available for unlocked devices.

 How to use your phone in South Korea

-Your US phone will work in South Korea, and you have four options to stay connected on your trip.
+Your US phone will work in South Korea, and you have four options for staying connected on your trip.

 Here’s a quick breakdown of what each option offers and how they work.